 This mushroom and spinach salad will take you on a trip to Egypt with the addition of the aromatic pistachio dukkah, guaranteed to spice up your dinner.

-It is another low carb salad with only 6 grams of net carbs and is also suitable for vegetarians, Keto and Paleo dieters.
+This is another low carb salad with only 6 grams of net carbs and is also suitable for vegetarians, Keto and Paleo dieters.
 If you change the Dijon for Vegan mustard it can become vegan as well.

-Preparing your mushroom and spinach salad
+How to make mushroom and spinach salad

 Since Pleurotus Oyster Mushrooms grow on wood and don’t come into much contact with dirt, they don’t really require that much in terms of cleaning.